 Speyside Distillery Tour from Inverness – Itinerary

 The Speyside Distillery Tour from Inverness begins with a drive into Morayshire.
 We know it as Malt Whisky Country due to the high numbers of distilleries found here.
 You pass through the tiny village of Dallas which is where the famous city in Texas got its name.
-As we enter Speyside our first distillery visit will be either The Macallan or Glen Moray.
+As we enter Speyside our first distillery visit will be either Glenfiddich or Glen Moray.
 Next we may visit the Speyside Cooperage.
 Later we visit Glen Grant followed by time for a photo at scenic Craigellachie Bridge.
-Our final distillery of the day is Glenfiddich.
 One distillery in the day may require to be a tasting, rather than a tour, because of time.
 If our favoured distilleries (above) are fully booked, we will work to find you alternatives.
 The earlier you book the more likely that you’ll get the chosen distilleries.

 Dallas is a pretty one-street village in the Morayshire Hills.
 One of our guides had a lot of fun taking Ken Kercheval to visit it, because he played Cliff Barnes from “Dallas” the TV show).
 We also see the ruined remains of Dallas Castle.